 Artist Statement

 My practice aims to challenge traditional ways of drawing through using video, my body in space, sculpture, installation and print.
 Traces present themselves as drawings to me; I am interested in the marks left behind from life, nature, humans and movement and what they communicate to us.
-Developing my practice, I have become drawn to the natural water of my West Yorkshire heritage, engaging a stronger connection and communication through experimental processes.
+I am interested in how the world moves around us and what goes unseen.
+This is represented by my development of the concept Invisible Performance.

 Artist Biography